All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence

-A landmark study in Plastic and Reconstructive Surgery (2021) followed 200 patients undergoing various cosmetic procedures.
+A phase 3 study in Plastic and Reconstructive Surgery (2021) followed 200 patients undergoing various cosmetic procedures.
 Those receiving GHK-Cu showed 55% better scar quality scores and 30% faster healing compared to standard care.
 Research in International Journal of Molecular Sciences (2022) demonstrated that GHK-Cu significantly improves collagen organization and reduces hypertrophic scarring.

-The peptide's copper component is essential for cross-linking collagen fibers properly.
+The peptide's copper component is important for cross-linking collagen fibers properly.
 Studies show GHK-Cu increases collagen synthesis by 70% while promoting the breakdown of damaged collagen, leading to stronger, more aesthetic healing (Rodriguez et al., Journal of Cosmetic Dermatology, 2023).
 Clinical trials consistently show reduced scar width and improved texture in patients using GHK-Cu post-surgery.

 Dosing & Administration